kantbtrue/react-vite-tailwind-wedges-starting-template/README.md

 # React Vite TailwindCSS Starter Template

 This project provides a starter template for building fast and modern web applications using React, Vite, TailwindCSS, and Wedges.
-It's designed to offer developers a quick way to jumpstart their project with a powerful and efficient development stack.
+It's designed to offer developers a quick way to jumpstart their projects with a powerful and efficient development stack.

 ## Features